Decent-Partners/Decent-overview/README.md

 By developing the proposal on Github every change is historically traceable and can be updated in line with progress.

-This community created roadmap outlines a path to building crypto’s leading publicly owned and operated Web3 media ecosystem.
+This community created roadmap outlines a path to building a publicly owned, operated and accessed Web3 media ecosystem.

 ### What is Web3 media?
 Let's start by defining Web2 media: